Kizhakku Cheemayile: Release and reception

 Kizhakku Cheemayile was released on 13 November 1993, Diwali day.
 Malini Mannath of The Indian Express wrote, "With some sterling performances [..] and some emotion-charged scenes that move the viewer, Kizhakku Cheemayile may not be the classic Bharatiraja film, but it is a good film that makes you forget its flaws."
 Seetha Ravi of Kalki gave a more mixed review, saying the happiness in the stills was not present in the film.

 Accolades

+Remakes

+Kizhakku Cheemayile was remade in Telugu as Palnati Pourusham (1994) and unofficially in Kannada as Gowdru (2004).